 This document has important information to help you make your choice.
 Take time to read it.
 Talk to your doctor, family, or friends about the risks and benefits of taking part in the study.
 It's important that you have as much information as you need and that all your questions are answered.
 See the "Where can I get more information?" section for resources for more clinical trials and general cancer information.

 Why is This Study Being Done?

-This study is being done to answer the following question:
+This study is being done to answer the following question: Will adding an immune checkpoint inhibitor to the usual combination of chemotherapy drugs help prevent your cancer from getting worse?

-How well does treatment with the study drug, pevonedistat, stop your cancer from getting worse when taken alone and in combination with chemotherapy?